 At the heart of Twin Peaks--Fire Walk with Me, David Lynch's prequel to the once-popular television series, there is something for both Peakies and non-Peakies.
 For Peaks fans, Fire Walk with Me is an engrossing and entertaining supplement to the TV series.
 For newcomers, Fire is an intriguing study of an incest victim's self-destructive final days.
 But what nearly ruins the film on both levels is director Lynch's trademark obsession with the bizarre--too many things do not add up; strange events in an otherwise fine film will leave fans annoyed and non-fans hopelessly lost.

 Fire Walk with Me details the last seven days of 17-year-old high schooler Laura Palmer (Sheryl Lee), whose corpse was discovered in the opening episode of Twin Peaks.
 Since the age of 12, Laura has been sexually molested by an unknown man named BOB (Frank Silva), a dirty, long-haired ruffian.
-BOB is a hallucination conjured up by Laura's subconscious in order to protect herself from the fact that her abuser is her father Leland (Ray Wise).
+The image of BOB is a hallucination conjured up by Laura's subconscious in order to protect herself from the fact that her abuser is her father Leland (Ray Wise).
 To numb her pain, Laura enters the seedy world of drugs, alcohol, and wild sex, not letting her only true friends--Donna Hayward (Moira Kelly, taking over for the series' Lara Flynn Boyle) and James Hurley (James Marshall)--in on the pain that burns within.

 If only Twin Peaks--Fire Walk with Me bagan and ended with the Laura Palmer story.
 Instead, Lynch throws in a number of bizarre, incomprehensible events and subplots involving disappearing FBI agents, a ring, a boy wearing a long-nosed mask, angels, and metaphysical contact with FBI agent Dale Cooper (Kyle MacLachlan).
 The strange occurrences seem designed to embellish the main story, but all they do is confuse.